Raeford’s MVP – Military Fiction and a romantic love story

 A Military Fiction Story about Love, War and Redemption

-With his carefree and innocent time at Raeford High still fresh in his mind, Coker spends his last days in Nam reflecting on those years and realizes that his obsession with girls was what caused him to end up there.
+Coker spends his last days in Nam reflecting on his high school years and realizes that his obsession with girls is what caused him to end up in Vietnam.
 Billy must now pay the price for those wasted years.
 With no direction, living day-to-day and with no vision of the future, he attempts to make sense of the horrors of battle and the guilt of surviving.
 Fighting, loving, and wandering across the country after his tour of duty, he sees only a meaningless life where no one seems to understand his terrible experiences in the jungles of Southeast Asia.

-Plagued by post-traumatic stress and psychological impotence, Billy begins a search to find himself as well as some old buddies and someone special he lost along the way.
-He embarks on an adventurous journey as he seeks old friends and a meaningful future, only to reach the bottom as he contemplates ending his life.
+Plagued by post-traumatic stress and psychological impotence, Billy begins a search to find himself as well as some of his old buddies and someone special he lost along the way.
+He embarks on an adventurous journey as he seeks a meaningful future, only to reach bottom as he contemplates ending his life.